vmware/singleton/g11n-ws/docs/developer_guide_javaclient.md

 4. Run build.gradle with 'clean build' to generate the build

-After building, you can find the build of Singleton's Java client from the building output folder.
+After building, you can find the build of Singleton's Java client from the building output folder '/build/libs/'.

 ### Integrate Singleton Java client with your product